OnkelMato/MFFM/README.md

     public IList<string> People { get; } = new List<string> { "Alice", "Bob", "Charlie" };
     public string PeopleSelected /* Property with PropertyChanged */
 ```

+## Extensibility

+The project `Mffm.Samples.Extensions` demonstrates the following extensibility points:

+### Override a default form

+The default person edit form is overwritten with a custom form.
+The custom form is registered during the "assembly registration" for the MFFM framework.
+This is important for the IFormMapper default implementation.
+Otherwise a custom form mapper has to be implemented.

+### Map a custom control

+The custom control `GeolocaitonControl` represents a custom control which is used (in the person edit form).
+The binding is registered during the "assembly registration" for the MFFM framework but can be done directly in the service registration.